flatcap/mutt-wiki-old/features/nested-if.md

 Nested If Patch
 ===============

-Allow complex nested conditions in the index\_format
+Allow complex nested conditions in format strings

 Patch
 -----

-To check if Mutt supports “Nested If”, look for “patch-nested-if” in the mutt version.
+To check if Mutt supports "Nested If", look for "patch-nested-if" in the mutt version.

 **Dependencies**
 -   mutt-1.5.24